By Yeun Byun, Founder, Soaps of 7 Flowers

 Can my family and I get safe cleaning products and other essentials we’ll need to weather this storm?
 We’ve seen scarcity and panic buying before, but typically just for a day or two before a predicted storm.
 During these unprecedented times, scarcity drives many of our purchasing and consuming behaviors.

 Take, for example, common household cleaning products such as detergent, dish soap, and sanitizers.
 They’re being purchased faster than retailers can restock them.
-All the while, public health officials across the globe are urging people to use these products to prevent the further spread of COVID-19.
+All the while, public health officials across the globe are urging people to use these products.

 The good news is there are more than a few ways to break our reliance on store-bought cleaning products in favor of cleaner, safer, and, in some cases, less expensive DIY versions you can make at home.
 That’s right.
 You can create your very own safe cleaning products and rest assured knowing that your hands, body, and household surfaces are clean and safe to use.

 In this article, you’ll learn how to make safe cleaning products including bar soap, all-purpose spray cleaner, and laundry detergent powder.
 With the exception of the soap base for the bar soap, all other ingredients are easy to find at your local hardware or grocery store.

 DIY Bar Soap

-Soap is particularly effective in getting rid of SARS-CoV-2 (the virus that causes COVID-19), especially from your hands.
+Soap is particularly effective in getting rid of viruses.
 This is because the soap molecules are drawn to the fatty outer layer of the virus, prying it open, so it essentially spills its guts into the soapy water and gets destroyed.
 And for the best odds of thwarting the virus, rinse thoroughly to eliminate any lingering viruses that survived the action of the soap.

 For first-time soapmakers, I recommend starting with the melt & pour technique.
 Unlike other advanced soapmaking processes that require corrosives like lye, along with long curing times, melt & pour soapmaking is quick, safe to do with kids, and ready to use right away!